Facing Messi & co has me ready for Haaland - Hendry

 But Hendry gets "a real excitement" tackling "these type of players".

-The centre-back described 53-goal Haaland as "an amazing player with an amazing record this season" but "will definitely be relishing, if I get called upon, to try and get the better of him" and "testing yourself against the best in the world".
+Centre-back Hendry described Haaland - who scored 52 goals for City - as "an amazing player with an amazing record this season".

+But the 28-year-old said he "will definitely be relishing, if I get called upon, to try and get the better of him" and "testing yourself against the best in the world".

 - How far are Scotland from Euro 2024 finals?